 Oranges & Ink had a 2 week run at the Tristan Bates theatre in the West End in Spring 2019, and was extended for 1 week at the Hen & Chickens Theatre in Islington due to popular demand.
-There will be a short tour in Autumn 2019.
-Dates tbc.
+There was a short tour which included New Wimbledon Studio and Stafford Gatehouse.

 **** Close Up Culture **** Plays to See

 **** Breaking the Fourth Wall **** Remote Goat

 Writer: Claire Louise Amias

 Music arranged by William Summers, performed by The Lovekyn Consort

 This is an A Monkey With Cymbals co-production with And Tomorrow Theatre Co. and Alex Pearson Productions.